 - Sweden is the best country in effectively recycling almost everything including plastic.

-- In Ireland plastic bags are made very expensive.
-This step worked well and usage of plastic bags reduced drastically.
+- In Ireland, plastic bags are made very expensive.
+This step worked well and the usage of plastic bags reduced drastically.

 - Alternatives to plastic bags and covers should be encouraged by subsidies etc.